-Annie Sparrow is a practicing clinician in war zones and an associate professor at the Icahn School of Medicine at Mount Sinai in New York.
-During the war, she trained Syrian doctors and investigated and reported on attacks on health care in Syria.
+Annie Sparrow is an associate professor at the Icahn School of Medicine at Mount Sinai in New York City and a practicing pediatrician in conflict zones and outbreaks.

 A man waring scrubs and holding a book walks through a damaged room at Nasser hospital in Khan Yunis in the southern Gaza Strip.
 A hole is seen in one wall and bedding, beds, and other equipment are tossed about the space.